sfjsecurity/threat-hunt-the-buyer-incident-response-centre.md/README.md

 | order by TimeGenerated asc
 ```

+> 💡 The `FileName` at the earliest timestamp is your answer.

 ---

-#### Q29 – Fallback Download Method
+#### Q29 - Fallback Download Method
-**Objective:** Find the PowerShell cmdlet used as a fallback when the first method failed.
+**Objective:** Find the PowerShell cmdlet used when the first method failed.

-**Why It Matters:** Three different obfuscation techniques were used - base64 encoding, string concatenation, and variable splitting - demonstrating the attacker's adaptability when initial methods encounter issues.
+**Why It Matters:** Three obfuscation techniques used — base64, string concat, variable splitting — showing attacker adaptability.

+`T1059.001 PowerShell` `DeviceEvents` `Tool Transfer`

 ```kql
 // Find PowerShell download commands used as fallback